dhealthproject/dapps-framework/README.md

 lerna bootstrap
 ```

+Please read the [INSTALL NOTES](INSTALL.md) to find out more about how to run this software in development and production environments.

 ### Building packages

 Using lerna instead of npm, scripts will run directly inside *all* packages (use `--parallel` for parallel execution).
 If using npm or yarn, use the scripts as provided in package.json.